 It costs absolutely nothing to discuss your potential case with a member of our legal team.
 We also do not collect any attorney fees unless we secure compensation for you—if we do not recover a settlement or verdict on your behalf, you do not pay a dime.

-Call our office at (855) 245-5100 or submit a free online case evaluation form to schedule an appointment with Pringle & Herigstad, P.C. today.
+Call our office or submit a free online case evaluation form to schedule an appointment with Pringle & Herigstad, P.C. today.

 Pringle & Herigstad, P.C. is committed to supporting individuals in North Dakota, including Grand Forks and Minot, as well as the surrounding areas.
 Our dedicated team is here to provide legal assistance and guidance to those facing the complex challenges that arise from these incidents.